skyeepayment/docs/README.md

 ### Notification

 Skyee needs a URL endpoint which Skyee could send payment notification to.
-It’s a POST request to inform the merchant of the payment status, a code sample would be like following:
+It’s a POST request to inform the merchant of the payment status, a request sample would be like following:

 ```Shell